Fayetteville Policies and Procedures 309.0

 - Departments will account for refunds for processing terminals and third-party systems per the Treasurer’s Office departmental deposit requirements.

 - Refund requests for CASHNet transactions will be submitted via the AskCommerce portal and processed by the Treasurer’s Office.

 Each department is responsible for the costs incurred by the university to process its transactions, plus setup fees for any new merchant account.
-Processing fees will be deducted monthly from a BASIS cost center.
+Processing fees will be deducted monthly using a Workday driving worktag.
 A current fee schedule can be obtained from Credit Card Operations.

 In addition, each department is responsible for any hardware, software, setup and/or maintenance costs to maintain the processing environment, including the cost of required security scans, if applicable.
 Departments may also be required to pay for training and background checks as required by Fayetteville Policies and Procedures.